-- improve the use of the data and intelligence we collect and hold concerning the diversity profile and experience of Thurrock residents using our services we will use this information to address the differences in outcomes and opportunities experienced by people in key areas of life such as health, education, community safety and housing - we will continue to undertake comprehensive CEIAs to understand which communities experience barriers and involve them in agreeing how to resolve issues adequately - improving access to services, information, treatments and support interventions helps to reduce inequalities - learn from new ways of remaining connected through the COVID-19 lockdown, and work with our partners to reduce the digital divide, maximising resident's skills, confidence and access to technology
+- Improve the use of the data and intelligence we collect and hold concerning the diversity profile and experience of Thurrock residents using our services.
+We will use this information to address the differences in outcomes and opportunities experienced by different people in key areas of life such as health, education, community safety and housing to improve equality outcomes.
+Whilst doing so we will, as a matter of course, also respect individual rights to protection over the dissemination and appropriate use of their data, as expressed in the General Data Protection Regulations legislation. - We will continue to undertake comprehensive CEIAs to understand which communities may experience negative consequences from our proposals, and involve them in agreeing how to mitigate issues adequately.
+Improving access to services, information, treatments and support interventions helps to reduce inequalities. - Learn from new ways of remaining connected whilst observing social distancing to control the spread of COVID-19, and work with our partners to reduce the digital divide, maximising resident's skills, confidence and access to technology.